Grantismo/after_care/README.md

 Our main objective in creating Emote was connecting at risk individuals with the most relevant and useful resources in a warm and inviting way.
 We paid particular attention to the overall app aesthetics and ease of use, so the user experience was as comfortable as possible.

 ###Overview
-The two overarching features of Emote are an easy to use safety plan accessible from anywhere in the app, and a categorized collection of resources which give the user immediate access to anything from phone lines..
+The two overarching features of Emote are an easy to use safety plan accessible from anywhere in the app(with or without an internet connection), and a categorized collection of resources which give the user immediate access to help.
+Resources are categorized by different emotional states which avoids overwhelming the user with too many resources and helps better address the user's needs with more relevant resources.

 ###Walkthrough
 ####Home Screen